mbayajames/mbayajames/README.md

 ### 🎯 What I Do

-- 💼 Develop full-stack web application using modern technologies
+- 💼 Develop full-stack web application using modern technologie
 - 👨‍🏫 Teach programming concepts and mentor aspiring developers
 - 🚀 Build scalable, user-centric solutions for real-world problems
 - 🌱 Continuously learn and explore new technologies